 Parent Cafés

-These activities encourage self-reflection and peer-to-peer learning with other parents to promote collaboration and leadership.
+Parent Café events are often hosted by family serving agencies throughout the state.
+These parent focused events encourage self-reflection and peer-to-peer learning with other parents to promote collaboration and leadership.
 Parent Cafés provide a safe, non-judgmental opportunity for parents and caregivers to engage in conversations about what it means to keep their children safe and families strong.
-Conversations are structured around questions related to each of the five Strengthening Families protective factors to promote positive relationships between parents and those who provide early care and education services.
+Conversations are structured around questions related to each of the five Strengthening Families protective factors.